ellysh/bash-programming-from-scratch/manuscript/answers.md

 ~1018 = 1111 1100 0000 0101 -> 1000 0011 1111 1011 = -1019
 ```

 You cannot represent the 58362 number as a signed two-byte integer.
 The reason is an overflow.
-If we write bits of the number in a variable of this type, we get -7174.
-Conversion this number to two's complement looks like this:
+If you write bits of the number in a variable of this type, you get -7174.
+The following conversion of the 58362 number to two's complement explains it:
 {line-numbers: false}
 ```
 58362 = 1110 0011 1111 1010 -> 1001 1100 0000 0110 = -7174
 ```

-Now let's apply bitwise NOT:
+Now you can apply the bitwise NOT and get the following result:
 {line-numbers: false}
 ```
   -7174  = 1110 0011 1111 1010
 ~(-7174) = 0001 1100 0000 0101 = 7173
 ```

-The following Bash commands check the results for the signed integers:
+You can check the results of your calculations for the signed integers using Bash.
+Here are the commands for that:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((~56))